The Soldier's Details

 BANGKOK, THAILAND.
 1945-09-15.
 COOKS PREPARING THE EVENING MEAL AT THE PRISONER OF WAR (POW) BRANCH HEADQUARTERS, RECOVERED ALLIED POW AND INTERNEES UNIT TRANSIT CAMP FOR 8TH AUSTRALIAN DIVISION, EX-POWS OF THE JAPANESE AWAITING TRANSPORT BACK HOME TO AUSTRALIA.
 SHOWN: SERGEANT P. A. GARDINER, 2/4TH MACHINE GUN BATTALION (1); PRIVATE (PTE) J. W. BASELL, 2/4TH MACHINE GUN BATTALION (2); PTE A. RUMBLE, 2/2ND PIONEER BATTALION

-Basell enlisted AIF October 1940 and later joined 2/4th MGB ‘s ‘C’ Coy Headquarters as a Driver under Commanding Officer Capt.
+Basell enlisted AIF at Claremont Depot October 1940 transferred to 3rd Depot Northam Camp, on 4 Dec joined 2/4th MGBs ‘C’ Coy Headquarters as a Driver under Commanding Officer Capt.
 Colin Cameron.
+(He returned to Claremont 24 Feb 1941 undertaking a Motor Transport course and granted trade status as a Grade 3 Driver.)

 As a POW in Singapore he left by train to work on the Burma-Thai Railway with ‘D’ Force S Battalion in 1943.
 Jim Basell remained in Thailand until the end of the war.